-Number of oil spills in 2020
+Number of oil spills from tankers in 2021

-Quantity of oil spilt in 2020
+Quantity of oil spilt from tanker incidents in 2021

 Global oil spill trend

 Over the past half century, statistics for the frequency of spills greater than 7 tonnes from tankers have shown a marked downward trend, as illustrated in Figure 1 below.

 For more details, download the full report, by clicking on below image: